 All UC Berkeley IT Resources and all devices connected to the UC Berkeley network or cloud services must comply with the Minimum Security Standard for Networked Devices.
 The recommendations below are provided as optional guidance to assist with achieving the “Patching and Updates” Requirements.

-Campus networked devices must only run supported software and operating systems for which security patches are made available in a timely fashion.
+Devices connected to a UC Berkeley network, including personal devices, must only run supported software and operating systems for which security patches are made available in a timely fashion.
 All currently available security patches must be applied on a schedule appropriate to the severity of the risk they mitigate.

 Where extended vendor support is available for software or operating systems deemed “end-of-life”, enrollment is required and an exception must be requested.

 Security vulnerabilities in software are constantly being discovered.
 Exploitation of vulnerabilities in software can lead to:

 - Data loss or modification